-In the root MURE tree, there is a very important directory called "data" (known in MURE as the DATADIR); this directory can be changed by using either the environment variable DATADIR, or using the MURE::SetDATADIR() method9.
+In the root MURE tree, there is a very important directory called "data"; this directory is copied by the buid.sh script to MURE/mure3/share/data (known in MURE as the DATADIR); this directory can be set or changed by using either the environment variable DATADIR export DATADIR="\$MRE\DIR/share/data"

+or using the MURE::SetDATADIR() method.
 In this directory, you will find:

 - chart.JEF3T: this (old) file contains, for each nucleus, the half-life time and the decay modes.
-It is a "handmade" file from nuclear data book and JEFF 2.0 library, from "Nuclides and Isotopes", [14] and "Table of Isotopes", [15]. - chart.jeff3.1.1: this file contains, for each nucleus, the half-life time and the decay modes.
-It is the updated version of the previous one.
-Data are extracted from NUBASE-2003, ENSDF, LNHB, UKHEDD-2.x and UKADD-6.x (see [16]).
+It is a "handmade" file from nuclear data book and JEFF 2.0 library, from "Nuclides and Isotopes", [17] and "Table of Isotopes", [18]. - chart.je 3.1.1: this file contains, for each nucleus, the half-life time and the decay modes.
+It is the updated version of the previous one and is the default.
+Data are extracted from NUBASE-2003, ENSDF, LNHB, UKHEDD-2.x and UKADD-6.x (see [19]).

-9One can use either, gMURE->SetDATADIR(path) or the environment variable DATADIR (setenv DATADIR path in csh and export DATADIR=path in bash).
+&lt;sup>10One can use either, gMURE->SetDATADIR(path) or the environment variable DATADIR (setenv DATADIR path in csh).
 Note that if you are using gMURE->SetDATADIR(path) you must call it before any Material definition.

 - Mass.dat and NaturalIsotopeMass.dat contain respectively the atomic mass for all nuclei and some natural compositions. - FPavailable.dat and FPyield.bin are fission product yield files: the first one is an ASCII file containing the Z,A of fissiles, and the address of the fission yield (for the available energies) in the binary FPyield.bin file.
-These files are built from ENDF/B6 file.
-Source programs that build these files are in MURE/utils/fp.
-These files are part of the MURE package and have been built for 32 and 64 bits computers ; if you want to use other FP yield, you need to rebuild these files using MURE/utils/fp/GenerateFPYield.cxx (the compilation line is at the end of the file). - xsdirprequ.dat is the "header" of a general xsdir (from the top to the "directory" keyword).
-It is used in the automatic XSDIR construction for MCNP. - BaseSummary.dat is the file that contains all available nuclei, their temperature and the corresponding xsdir line.

-It is build from MURE/utils/datadir/ExtractTree.cxx and/or MURE/utils/datadir/ExtractXsdir.cxx.
+These files are built from ENDF/B-6.8 library.
+It is also provided FPavailable.dat.xx and FPyield.bin.xx where xx is either B6.8, B7.1 and J4\sep17 which are the files for ENDF/B-6.8, ENDF/B-7.1, and JENDL-4 (version of September 2017) which can be used.
+Source programs that build these files are in MURE/source/utils/fp.
+These files are part of the MURE package and have been built for 64 bits computers; if you want to use other FP yield, you need to rebuild these files using MURE/source/utils/fp/GenerateFPYield.cxx (the compilation line is at the end of the file). - xsdirprequ.dat is the "header" of a general xsdir (from the top to the "directory" keyword).
+It is used in the automatic XSDIR construction for MCNP. - BaseSummary.dat is the file that contains all available nuclei, their temperature and the corresponding xsdir line. - It is build from MURE/source/utils/datadir/ExtractTree.cxx and/or MURE/source/utils/datadir/ExtractXsdir.cxx.
 The first one extracts information from a directory tree and the second from an existing xsdir.
 This file is the only way for MURE to use automatic MC nucleus code.
-The xsdata file for Serpent is also built from this file, using a conversion technique close to the perl script of Serpent.

-- AvailableReactionChart.dat contains, for all nuclei of the chart.jeff3.1.1 (or the old chart.JEF3T) and BaseSummary.dat, whether or not reactions are available for MC codes.
+The xsdata file for Serpent is also built from this file, using a conversion technique close to the perl script of Serpent. - AvailableReactionChart.dat contains, for all nuclei of the chart.je 3.1.1 (or the old chart.JEF3T) and BaseSummary.dat, whether or not reactions are available for MC codes.
 The aim of this file is to speed up the NucleiTree construction.
-It is built from MURE/utils/datadir/CheckReaction.cxx. - IsomerProduction.dat contains necessary information to allow the (n, γ) isomer productions for some important nuclei such as ^{241}Am , ^{109}Ag , ...
+It is built from MURE/source/utils/datadir/CheckReaction.cxx. - IsomerProduction.dat contains necessary information to allow the $(n, \gamma)$ isomer productions for some important nuclei such as $^{241}Am$ , $^{109}Ag$ , ...

 NOTE: When you add new nucleus or temperature in nuclear cross-sections files, these modifications will be taken into account ONLY if BaseSummary.dat and AvailableReactionChart.dat have been updated.
-You also need to remove the local ReactionList directory (see after § 1.4.6).
+You also need to remove the local ReactionList directory (see after § 1.4.7).